jencegram/deck_of_cards/README.md

 ## Learning Outcomes

-This project was a practical exercise in understanding React's useEffect and useRef hooks, and handling API data in a React application.
+This project was a practical exercise in understanding React's useEffect, useCallback, and useState hooks, and handling API data in a React application.
+The implementation of the auto-draw feature further demonstrated the use of intervals and state management.

 ## Acknowledgments